Poison Ivy, Oak & Sumac Itch Relief

 - Inflammation of the skin

-The rash is generally in a straight line because that is how the plant brushed against your skin.
-If you came in contact with urushiol by way of clothing or animal fur then the rash may spread outward.
+The rash is generally in a straight line because that’s how the plant brushed against your skin.
+If you came in contact with urushiol by way of clothing or animal fur, then the rash may spread outward.

-- Immediately cleanse your body and clothes, including your shoes, with an ordinary soap and detergent to remove the urushiol oils that may still be on your skin, clothing, or shoes
+- Immediately cleanse your body and clothes including your shoes.
+Use an ordinary soap and detergent to remove the urushiol oil that may be on your skin, clothes, and shoes.

 - Apply a cold compress to relieve swelling and redness.